 Smoke Detectors: More Than Just a BatteryOctober 26th, 2018

-A smoke detector is a common household equipment.
+A smoke detector is a common device found in households and businesses.
 Smoke detectors are a device that determines if there is a chance there is smoke or a fire in your home which is then supposed to alert firefighters if you need help.
 In 1988 it started to be a requirement for builders to place smoke detectors in all “sleeping” rooms and for them to all be connected (Even with these requirements, 4% of people have reported they have no detector at all).

 This is referred to as a network of alarms, usually multiple in your home that interacts with each other when the alarm goes off.
 The point of these alarms is to notify each alarm that way no matter what room you are in you can hear the alarm.
 But how does your alarm tell if it’s just smoke or an actual fire?
 It all comes down to the design and sensor.